zapta/ble_stepper_motor_analyzer/README.md

 # BLE STEPPER MOTOR ANALYZER

-As for June 2023, a BLE Stepper Motor analyzer that is productized version of this reference design is available for purchase at the link below from a third party, and it's a good way and hassle free way to acquire this technology.
-That product has different connectors and form factor but is compatible with the software and firmware of the reference design here.
-It's ok and even encouraged to ask and discuss here technical question regarding the product and the software/firmware, but please keep in mind that this repository and its content are provided on a voluntarily and 'as is' base.
-The maintainers of this repository do not intend to offer any product for sell.
+As for June 2023, a productized version of a BLE Stepper Motor analyzer that is based on the reference design here is **available for purchase from Vector 3D**, a third party, and should be compatible with the firmware and software here.
+If you encounter technical difficulties, it's ok, and even encouraged, to ask here, and we will do our best to help on a voluntarily base and without any guarantee.

 https://vector3d.co.uk/product/stepper-motor-analyser/